DSOI-ALL/devops-microcosm/README.md

 - In order to integrate with jenkins, a ZAP session must be created in the same manner described above in the "Add OwasZap build step" section.
 - Once a Zap session is created, the "petclinic.Session" file must be secure copied from the ZAP container to the Jenkins container, in the petclinic workspace

+### Setting up staging environment
+Once you "vagrant up staging", you need SSH  from jenkins container to staging environment to deploy project successfully.
+1. SSH into the VM using
+   vagrant ssh docker-compose
+2. Enter the Jenkins container as root using a bash shell: docker exec -it jenkins /bin/bash
+3. SSH into staging environment ssh vagrant@10.1.1.7
+4. close SSH connection and exit from Jenkins container

 ## Environment Creation Using Kubernetes with Minikube

 ### Prerequisites